If you ask me, fruit pizza is one of the smartest desserts you can make.

 For the topping:

-Step 1: Make the Pizza Dough
+Step 1: Prepare the Pizza Dough and Begin First Rise

 - 1/4 cup whole wheat flour